Royal tombs in Ancient Egypt. Greco-Roman architecture. Structures like Westminister Abbey and the Taj Mahal.

-Another interesting feature of marble countertops is that they have certain uses that other materials do not have.
-Although the porous nature of marble makes it harder to preserve than synthetic quartz, the porousness gives it certain additional benefits that other materials do not have.
+Another unique aspect of marble countertops is that they have many applications that other materials do not.
+While the porous nature of marble makes it harder to maintain than synthetic quartz, the porousness gives it many additional advantages that other materials don’t have.

-One of the best pros of marble is that it stays naturally cool.
-This makes it ideal for storing fruit and vegetables.
-It also helps you to roll dough, cake, and even ice cream while keeping them cold.
-Because other materials get too hot to do this on warmer days, marble is the best option for those who love cooking.
+One of the biggest pros of marble is that it remains naturally cool.
+This makes it perfect for storing fruits and vegetables on.
+It also allows you to roll dough, pastries, and even ice cream while keeping them cool.
+Since other materials get too hot to do this on warmer days, marble is the right choice for those that enjoy cooking.

 They Last a Long Time

 We aren’t going to lie: marble is one of the more difficult surface types to maintain.
-Its porousness means that it’s more likely to absorb spilt liquids and stain than other materials are.
+Its porousness means that it’s more likely to absorb spilled liquids and stains than other materials are.
 Luckily, this can be prevented by applying a stain-proof sealant every couple of years.
 This isn’t difficult, but it’s time-consuming and is something that you wouldn’t need to do with other materials.

 There’s a positive side to this, though: frequent maintenance gives you the opportunity to check up on your countertops and make sure that there are no cracks, dents, or major stains that need repair.